-Most travellers choose to drive the ring road themselves on a rental vehicle.
+Most travelers choose to drive the ring road themselves on a rental vehicle.
 The ring road(Road 1) circles around Iceland along the coast and is in total 1.339 km or 832 miles and today the road is all paved.
 Majority of the ring road is only one lane, driving each way, with a very little chance of traffic.

 But to drive the whole ring road you need enough time.
 You don’t want to rush it and spend all your time in the car driving.
 The driver will get tired and that is the main reasons why MyCar Rental includes an extra driver in all rentals, for safety reasons.
 I recommend at least 7 days to really enjoy your ride around the country.

 All roads that are marked with “F”, mainly highland roads requires a 4×4 vehicle.

 You will always have to stay informed about the conditions of these roads if you tend to drive it.
 You can do that by looking it up on road.is or call 1777.
 It is very important, the road might look good in the begging but the conditions of it could be extremely bad somewhere in the middle and the road might even be closed in the end.